facorread/examClock/README.md

 Q. How do I change the font sizes?

 A. Zoom in and out using your browser's controls.
-If you are not satisfied with the results, edit `style.css` and reload.

 Q. How do I change the colors, fonts, or sizes?

-A. Edit `style.css` and reload.

-Q. How can I move the clock and timer away from the borders?
+How can I move the clock and timer around?

-A. In `style.css`, edit the `padding` property in the `.timeTable` block.
-Reload.

-Q. Why do I have to edit `style.css`?

-A. Because I do not have the time to design a nice interface and I want to keep this project simple.
-Editing the source code is scary the first time only.
-You are encouraged to learn to code.
+Use Chrome Developer Tools.

 # Copyright And License